mohdsinanm/flappy_bot_cli/README.md

 ## Installation
 - To run the game, you need to have Python installed on your machine.
-- Currently this game only support in windows
+- Currently this game only supported on windows

    ```
    git clone https://github.com/mohdsinanm/flappy_bot_cli